iterate-ch/docs/protocols/s3/linode.md

 After submitting a window will be displayed containing the *Access Key* and *Secret Key*.

-:::{note}
+:::{tip}
-The window will only be displayed once and the *Secret Key* cannot be retrieved once the window is closed!
+The window will only be displayed once and the *Secret Key* cannot be retrieved once the window is closed.
 Make sure to keep the credential somewhere safe.
 :::

 ## References